-Objective: The investment strategy of the fund is to provide medium to long-term growth (the combination of income and growth of capital) by investing mainly in a broad spread of Prudential's investment-linked funds and collective investment schemes.
+Objective: The investment strategy of the fund is to provide medium to long-term growth (the combination of income and growth of capital) by investing mainly in a broad spread of collective investment schemes.
 The fund will typically have exposure to a range of asset types, including UK and overseas equities, fixed interest and commercial property.